alecmuffett/they-search-for-you/README.md

 ## Messenger Apps

-Regrettably `Signal` is a noisy search term.
+Regrettably `Signal` is a noisy search term; there should be more here, but they seem to not be much discussed in Parliament.

 ### links